-12.2.1 Generally, conflicts of interest arise in situations where a Council member, as a public official deliberating in a quasi-judicial proceeding, has an actual or potential financial interest in the matter before the Council.
-Under state law, an actual conflict of interest is defined as one that would be to the private financial benefit or detriment of the Council member, a relative or a business with which the Council member or a relative is associated.
-A potential conflict of interest is one that could be to the private financial benefit or detriment of the Council member, a relative or a business with which the Council member or a relative is associated.
+13.2.1 Generally, conflicts of interest arise in situations where a Council member, as a public official deliberating in a quasi-judicial proceeding or public meeting, has an actual or potential financial interest in the matter before the Council.
+Under state law, an actual conflict of interest is defined as one that would be to the private financial benefit or detriment of the Council member, a relative of a Council member or a business with which the Council member or a relative is associated.
+A potential conflict of interest is one that could be to the private financial benefit or detriment of the Council member, a relative of a Council member or a business with which the Council member or a relative is associated.
 A relative means the spouse, children, siblings or parents of the public official or public official's spouse.
 A Council member must publicly announce potential and actual conflicts of interest and, in the case of an actual conflict of interest, must refrain from participating in debate on the issue or from voting on the issue.
+A Council member must publicly announce the actual or potential conflict of interest at each quasi-judicial proceeding or public meeting at which it arises, not just the first proceeding or meeting at which is arises.

-12.3 Ex Parte Contacts
+13.3 Ex Parte Contacts

-- 12.3.1 For quasi-judicial hearings, Council members should refrain from having ex parte contacts relating to any issue of the hearing, including conversations with other Councilors.
+- 13.3.1 For quasi-judicial hearings, Council members should refrain from having ex parte contacts relating to any issue of the hearing, including conversations with other Councilors.
 Ex parte contacts are those contacts by a party on a fact in issue under circumstances that do not involve all parties to the proceeding.
 Ex parte contacts can be made orally when the other side is not present, or they can be in the form of written information that the other side does not receive.
 A site visit is not in and of itself an ex parte contact unless there is communication from an outside party or information is gleaned from the visit that will be used for a future decision.
-Even if the site visit is not classified as an ex parte contact, it should still be disclosed during any applicable hearing. - 12.3.2 If a Council member has ex parte contact prior to a hearing, the member must reveal the contact at the meeting and prior to the hearing.
+Even if the site visit is not classified as an ex parte contact, it should still be disclosed during any applicable hearing. - 13.3.2 If a Council member has ex parte contact prior to a hearing, the member must reveal the contact at the meeting and prior to the hearing.
 The Council member shall describe the substance of the contact and the Presiding Officer shall announce the right of interested persons to rebut the substance of the communication.
 The Council member also will state whether such contact affects their impartiality or ability to vote in the matter.
-The Council member must state whether he or she will participate or abstain.

-12.3.3 For quasi-judicial hearings, a Council member who was absent during the presentation of evidence cannot participate in any deliberations or decision regarding the matter unless the Councilor has reviewed all the evidence and testimony received.
+The Council member must state whether he or she will participate or abstain. - 13.3.3 For quasi-judicial hearings, a Council member who was absent during the presentation of evidence cannot participate in any deliberations or decision regarding the matter unless the Councilor has reviewed all the evidence and testimony received.

-SECTION 13 OREGON GOVERNMENT ETHICS COMMISSION REQUIREMENTS AND REPORTING
+SECTION 14 OREGON GOVERNMENT ETHICS COMMISSION REQUIREMENTS AND REPORTING